Artisan-Lab/RULF/src/tools/clippy/README.md

 ## Usage

-Since this is a tool for helping the developer of a library or application write better code, it is recommended not to include Clippy as a hard dependency.
-Options include using it as an optional dependency, as a cargo subcommand, or as an included feature during build.
-These options are detailed below.
+Below are instructions on how to use Clippy as a cargo subcommand, in projects that do not use cargo, or in Travis CI.

 ### As a cargo subcommand (`cargo clippy`)

 One way to use Clippy is by installing Clippy through rustup as a cargo subcommand.

-#### Step 1: Install rustup
+#### Step 1: Install Rustup

-You can install [rustup](https://rustup.rs/) on supported platforms.
+You can install [Rustup](https://rustup.rs/) on supported platforms.
 This will help us install Clippy and its dependencies.

-If you already have rustup installed, update to ensure you have the latest rustup and compiler:
+If you already have Rustup installed, update to ensure you have the latest Rustup and compiler:

 ```terminal
 rustup update